j-mnr/gophergo.dev/content/basics/03-constants.md

 only allowed to declare certain types as constant.
 Types that can be guaranteed to not change, can be constant.
 Many of these values are known as primitive types. `int`, `rune` (aka `int32`), `byte` (aka `uint8`) `float`, `bool`.
 The only exception is a `string` which can also be declared as constant!
-This may or may not make since to you if you've dealt with strings in other programming languages.
+This can be confusing if you knew `string` is basically a mutable data structure `[]byte`

 Let's expand a little on why a `string` is an exception.
 We need to understand that just like `byte` is an alias for `uint8` (unsigned integer with 8 slots), `string` is an alias for `[]byte` or what's known as a slice of bytes.
-We haven't gotten into slices yet, (coming soon) but just know they can change.
+We haven't gotten into [slices](/basics/09-slice) yet,  but just know they can change.
 In programming when something can change it's called mutable.
 I'll say it again, slices are mutable.
 Constants **cannot** change and are known as immutable.

-Now the question!
-How is a mutable slice of bytes (`[]byte`) able to be declared as an immutable value (`const`)?
+Now the question! 🤔 How is a mutable slice of bytes (`[]byte`) able to be declared as an immutable value (`const`)?
 Well, I lied 🙃 though a `string` is _basically_ a slice of bytes (`[]byte`) it holds a little more extra information than what a normal slice holds **and** guarantees that each `byte`